How to Install Telnet on Ubuntu (26.04, 24.04, 22.04)

 Escape character is '^]'.

-Once connected, then type the following HTTP GET request followed by pressing Enter twice:
+Once connected, type the following HTTP GET request followed by pressing Enter twice:

 GET / HTTP/1.1